Washington's Headquarters State Historic Site: Tower of Victory

 On the northeast corner of the site grounds is a large stone monument called the Tower of Victory.
 Opened to the public in 1887, it commemorates the centennial of the successful disbandment of the Continental Army.
-The date of the Army's disbandment is given on the dedication plaque of the Tower as October 13, 1783; construction on the Tower was delayed, so it did in fact miss the very centennial that it was meant to celebrate by four years.
+The date of the Army's disbandment is given on the dedication plaque of the Tower as October 13, 1783; construction on the Tower was delayed, so it did in fact miss the centennial that it was meant to celebrate by four years.

 The Tower was a joint Federal and State project and a special commission was created to oversee its planning, design and construction, with then-Secretary of War Robert Todd Lincoln, Abraham Lincoln's son, chosen to lead it.
 The commission selected architect John H. Duncan to design the monument, who would later go on to greater renown for designing the tomb of President Ulysses S. Grant in Manhattan.
 Duncan briefly considered an obelisk for the Tower, but as the Washington Monument in Washington, D.C. was languishing in construction limbo for over 30 years, he instead settled on the current design.
 It is meant to be a crude but imposing structure, reminiscent of the revolutionary times, that is surmounted by an accessible outlook which is open to the public through guided tours.

 There are four bronze statues on the exterior of the Tower, two facing the West and two facing the East, meant to represent the "four pillars" of the Continental Army.
 Sculpted by William Rudolf O'Donovan in 1888, the statues depict a Rifleman (Northeast corner), a Light Dragoon (Southeast corner), an Artilleryman (Northwest corner), and Infantry Line Officer (Southwest corner).
 Inside the atrium of the Tower was a life-sized statue of George Washington, also sculpted by O'Donovan.
 Small cracks were discovered during routine maintenance of the statue in 2020, so it is currently off-site undergoing repairs.

 In 1950, hurricane-force winds blew up the Hudson River and tore the original roof off of the Tower.
 The monument closed, pending repairs; sufficient funds were not raised until 2019, and finally a new roof was installed.